'Do you think we are fighting for the wrong reason?'

 As the car started out from Lal Chowk of Anantnag, Qa told me why I should never name him or his friends.
 First arrested at the age of 16 for participating in protests for Kashmir's freedom, he had gone on to become one of the leaders of the 2016 uprising.

 The three men were radical and they were travelling to meet a friend, S, who was on the radar of Indian security agencies.
-Most importantly, they, like a majority of youngsters in the valley, were left with just two options in life: Pick up a stone or take up a gun.
+Most importantly, they, like a majority of youngsters in the valley, were left with just two options in life: pick up a stone or take up a gun.
 Under such uncertainty, it was indeed risky to reveal names.

 That journey through the heartland of Kashmir's new insurgency movement was to help them decide what to do with their lives.
 And I was to bear witness.